projetmooc/edx-platform/docs/en_us/course_authors/source/advanced_problems.rst

 templates for these problems, but the problems open directly in the **Advanced Editor** and have to be created in XML.

--  :ref:`Chemical Equation` In chemical equation problems, students enter text that represents a chemical equation into a text box.
 -  :ref:`Circuit Schematic Builder` In circuit schematic problems, students create and modify circuits on an interactive grid and submit computer-generated analyses of the circuits for grading.